kvizillon/firefly-iii-SAMLRemoteUserGuard/README.md

 > Replace the URLs and certificate with those provided by your Identity Provider.

 You can add multiple tenants, but SAMLRemoteUserGuard will use only one.
 By default, it uses the tenant with key name 'default'.
+You can set which tenant to use via SAML2_ACTIVE_TENANT in .env.

 #### 10. Exclude SAML routes from CSRF protection